science-responds/science-responds.github.io-source/pages/resources/institutions.md

 One idea we have is to reach out locally within our own universities and local communities to see if there are local efforts we could help, both directly and by connecting them to global efforts.
-It is also bi-directional, we can also benefit from anyone who is willing to help inform this community, e.g. through short topical meetings/seminars and/or discussions of what the research needs are for various COVID-19 activities.
+It is also bi-directional, we can benefit from anyone who is willing to help inform this community, e.g. through short topical meetings/seminars and/or discussions of what the research needs are for various COVID-19 activities.
 As always we